Women of the House: Premise

 Suzanne Sugarbaker's latest husband has died, and as his widow, she assumes his political office for the remainder of his term.
 Washington, D.C. was ill-prepared for the outspoken, "big, dumb, hick beauty queen's" arrival to the United States House of Representatives, though she did form an unusual bond with then-current President Bill Clinton, who was frequently heard off-screen.
 Along with her, Suzanne dragged her mentally disabled brother Jim (Jonathan Banks); her young, adopted daughter Desiree (Brittany Parkyn); and her often mentioned (but only once seen) maid, Sapphire Jones (Barbara Montgomery).

 Teri Garr starred as Suzanne's press secretary Sissy Emerson, a washed up reporter who had turned to the bottle a few years earlier, but was starting to clean up her act.
 Patricia Heaton portrayed Natty Hollingsworth, Suzanne's snooty, conservative administrative assistant whose married Congressman boyfriend was serving a prison sentence.
-Jennifer Malone (Valerie Mahaffey, Julie Hagerty), known to her co-workers as "Malone," was a vivacious, naïve housewife who was recently left by her husband, and whose children were tyrants.
-Years of sexual repression had taken their toll on Malone and she had begun to become obsessed with sex.
+Jennifer Malone (Valerie Mahaffey, Julie Hagerty), known to her co-workers as "Malone", was a vivacious, naïve housewife who was recently left by her husband, and whose children were tyrants.
+Years of sexual repression had taken their toll on Malone and she was becoming obsessed with sex.

 Malone was later replaced by Veda Walkman (Lisa Rieffel), a ditzy young woman who took an internship at the office.
 In more minor roles were William Newman as Dave, an older gentleman with bad arthritis who worked in the office and Adam Carl as Adam, another intern (which was not the same-named character Carl played in several episodes of Designing Women).